 From this core of the nation onwards the roads are long.
 The Pacific coast is hard to reach because of lack of infrastructure, and is partly still controlled by paramilitaries.
 Besides Buenaventura and Nuqui, it’s not an easy place to visit.

 The Caribbean coast has its own queen, Cartagena with its walled city.
-The further away you go, the better the beaches, especially at Guajira and its surrounding desert.
+The further away from the city you go, the better the beaches, especially at Guajira and its surrounding desert.

 There are too many colonial places to mention.
 But Villa de Leyva and Barichara are amongst the more popular ones.
-Relatively close to Medellin you can find Jardin and Jerico.
+Relatively close to Medellin you can find Jardin and Jerico, or halfway to Cali there are Salento and Filandia.

 When you venture south, Cali is the focal point.
-But there are many more things to explore in this massive region, from colonial Popayan to the Tatacoa desert.
+But there are many more things to explore in this massive region, from colonial Popayan and the tombs of Tierradentro to the Tatacoa desert. (see a possible list of itineraries for Colombia)

 - Bogota: the capital has some of the best museums of the country.
 The Museo de Oro is even world-famous for its gold collection.
 The complex of the Banco de la Republica collection comprises several museums, amongst them the Museo Botero.
 This artist left his legacy to Bogota and Medellin.
 North of Bogota is the Catedral de Sal, the cathedral of salt, a complex of mines worth a visit